statOmics/msqrob2book/docs/01-basics.md

 This chapter explains the main concepts for statistical analysis of proteomics data using `msqrob2`.
-To illustrate these concepts, we will use using a publicly available spike-in study (PRIDE identifier:
+To illustrate these concepts, we will use using a publicly available spike-in study with PRIDE identifier PXD003881 [@Shen2018-gw].
-PXD003881 Shen et al. [2018]).
 This is an excellent example dataset since it contains ground truth information about which proteins are differentially abundant, enabling us to objectively demonstrate the performance of `msqrob2`.
 This dataset has a relatively simple